datajerk/ctf-write-ups/volgactf2022quals/mafia/README.md

 The plan is fairly simple:

 1. Leak the location of libc.
-2. Leak the location of the stack, and compute the location of the return address on the stack.
+2. Leak the location of the stack, then compute the location of the return address on the stack.
 3. Use the zero-length string vuln (see above) to overwrite a pointer to a string and have it point to the return address on the stack.
 4. Write out a ROP chain.
 5. Profit.